groue/GRMustache/Guides/configuration.md

 Templates can also be given a specific content type:

-Insert those pragma tags right early in the content of your templates:
+Insert those pragma tags right in the content of your templates:

 - `{{% CONTENT_TYPE:TEXT }}` turns a template into a text template.
 - `{{% CONTENT_TYPE:HTML }}` turns a template into a HTML template.